Our website uses cookies for statistical purposes.

 Our company formation agents in Austria can offer more information on all the types of companies available for incorporation in this country.

-Here are the main types of companies that can be incorporated in Austria:
+The main types of companies in Austria that can be incorporated are:

 • The Austrian private limited liability company (GmbH)

 This is the most popular type of business in Austria, especially due to its flexibility.
-In order to set up a limited liability company in Austria, a minimum share capital of EUR 35,000 has to be provided and 50% of this sum has to be deposited in a bank account prior to company registration in Austria.
+In order to set up a limited liability company in Austria, a minimum share capital of EUR 10,000 has to be provided and 50% of this sum has to be deposited in a bank account before company registration in Austria.
 No requirements regarding nationality or residency are made for shareholders, but their minimum contribution is EUR 7,000 each.

 • The Austrian stock corporation (AG)